CuriousOne23/WhenMathPrays/docs/gamma_self_defense.md

 ## References

+- Baumeister, R. F., Bratslavsky, E., Finkenauer, C., & Vohs, K. D. (2001).
+Bad is stronger than good. *Review of General Psychology, 5*(4), 323–370.
 - Bowlby, J. (1969). *Attachment and Loss, Vol. 1: Attachment*.
 Basic Books.
 - Cherlin, A. J. (2009). *The Marriage-Go-Round*.
 Knopf.
 - CDC (2015).
 National Intimate Partner and Sexual Violence Survey (NISVS).
 - DSM-5 (2013). *Diagnostic and Statistical Manual of Mental Disorders* (5th ed.).
 American Psychiatric Association.
+- Feldman, R. (2017).
+The neurobiology of human attachments. *Trends in Cognitive Sciences, 21*(2), 80–99.
+- Gable, S. L., & Reis, H. T. (2010).
+Good news!
+Capitalizing on positive events in an interpersonal context. *Advances in Experimental Social Psychology, 42*, 195–257.
+- Gottman, J. M. (1993).
+A theory of marital dissolution and stability. *Journal of Family Psychology, 7*(1), 57–75.
+- Gottman, J. M. (1994). *What Predicts Divorce?
+The Relationship Between Marital Processes and Marital Outcomes*.
+Lawrence Erlbaum Associates.
+- Gottman, J. M. (1999). *The Marriage Clinic: A Scientifically-Based Marital Therapy*.
+W.W.
+Norton & Company.
+- Gottman, J. M. (2021). *The Science of Trust: Emotional Attunement for Couples*.
+W.W.
+Norton & Company.
 - Gottman, J. M., & Levenson, R. W. (2000).
 The timing of divorce: Predicting when a couple will divorce over a 14-year period. *Journal of Marriage and Family, 62*(3), 737–745.
 - Hazan, C., & Shaver, P. (1987).
 Romantic love conceptualized as an attachment process. *Journal of Personality and Social Psychology, 52*(3), 511–524.
+- Mikulincer, M., & Shaver, P. R. (2007). *Attachment in Adulthood: Structure, Dynamics, and Change*.
+Guilford Press.
+- Reis, H. T., & Shaver, P. (1988).
+Intimacy as an interpersonal process.
+In S. Duck (Ed.), *Handbook of Personal Relationships* (pp. 367–389).
+Wiley.
+- Rusbult, C. E. (1980).
+Commitment and satisfaction in romantic associations: A test of the investment model. *Journal of Experimental Social Psychology, 16*(2), 172–186.
 - Russell, J. A. (1980).
 A circumplex model of affect. *Journal of Personality and Social Psychology, 39*(6), 1161–1178.
+- Stanley, S. M., Whitton, S. W., & Markman, H. J. (2002).
+Maybe I do: Interpersonal commitment and premarital or nonmarital cohabitation. *Journal of Family Issues, 25*(4), 496–519.
+- Sternberg, R. J. (1986).
+A triangular theory of love. *Psychological Review, 93*(2), 119–135.

 ---